the HIKES

 Another lighthearted shaded hike to Papakefala summit (1015m) that may be combined with Kormokopos cave.

-Short before the final climb to the summit you come to a balcony with views to Eligia gorge and Agia Roumeli
+Short before the final climb to the summit you come to a nature's balcony with views to Eligia gorge and Agia Roumeli

 One way: Distance 2,6k - Hours 1:15 - Elevation Gain